CS-433/ml-project-2-losmodelosmatemagicos/README.md

 ```

 # Folders and files
-List of all the files we implemented or modified for the scope of this project. (modified files are marked with a *)
+List of all the files we implemented or modified for the scope of this project. (modified files from the original pipeline are marked with a *)

 ## `src/`
 Contains the source code of the project

+## `src/ml/BERT/`
+Contains our implementation of the BERT model.

+#### `BERT.py`
+Functions that create the BERT model.

+#### `BERTPipeline.py`
+Functions to train and predict with the BERT model such that it can be implemented in the main pipeline.

+#### `Config.py`
+Configuration class for centralised management of simulation parameters.

+#### `MaskedLanguageModel.py`
+A masked language model that extends the `tf.keras.Model` class.

+#### `MaskedTextGenerator.py`
+Callback class for generating masked text predictions during training.

+#### `Vectorisation.py`
+Manages the vectorisation encoding and decoding of state-action sequences.
+Every state-action sequence is transformed into a unique token, taking care of special tokens (padding, breaks).
+Encode-decode using either a dictionary or a numpy array.

+#### `masking.py`
+Generate masked input and corresponding labels for masked language modeling.

 #### `script_oversample.ipynb`*